sugaryourcoffee/development-notebooks/MySQL-8-failover.md

     replica$ sudo systemctl restart mysql

-Now in MySQL we tell the slave where to find the master server and with which user to connect as well as additional information necessary for syncing the database.
+Now in MySQL we tell the slave where to find the _source_ server and with which user to connect as well as additional information necessary for syncing the database.

 To get the information on the current `log_file` and the `log_pos` we retrieve this on the _source_ in the MySQL CLI with